 Every year IAMCR awards a prize in memory of Herbert I. Schiller, Dallas W. Smythe or Stuart Hall to a student or early-career scholar for a paper of high standard that reflects the critical traditions embodied by these three scholars.
-The 2016 prize in Memory of Herbert I. Schiller was awarded at the IAMCR conference in Leicester and the 2017 prize in honour of Dallas Smythe will be awarded in Cartagena.
+The 2017 prize in honour of Dallas Smythe was awarded in Cartagena, the 2018 prize in memory of Stuart Hall in Eugene and the 2019 prize in memory of Herbert I. Schiller in Madrid.

 IAMCR Prize in Memory of Dallas W. Smythe